mscarey/legislice/docs/guides/downloading.rst

-6. Downloading provisions from cross-references
+6. Downloading Enactments from cross-references
 -----------------------------------------------

 If an Enactment loaded from the API references other provisions, it may